RAINS-UOA/accounatability-fabric/README.md

 mvn spring-boot:run
 ````

-Go to localhost:8080 and you shoudl see the landing page of the accounatbility fabric
+Go to localhost:8080 and you should see the landing page of the Accounatbility Fabric

+(Please note that if you downloaded and imported the project (as opposed to pulling it from github) you will need to do the following:
+1. Comment out line 49 so that the project complies properly (import org.omg.CORBA.portable.InputStream;).
+2. Create a folder named ‘sqlite’ under the folder src/main/resources.)